If you get income from JobKeeper Payment

-From 28 September, you’ll need to meet mutual obligation requirements if you get JobKeeper Payment and an Income Support Payment.
-This is because income support payments, such as JobSeeker Payment, are for supporting people while they look for work.
+You may need to meet mutual obligation requirements if you get JobKeeper Payment and an income support payment.
+This is because some income support payments, such as JobSeeker Payment, are for supporting people while they look for work.

 You may be exempt in certain circumstances.
 Talk to your employment services provider, if you have one, or phone us on your regular payment line.

 If you’re a sole trader or self-employed, you’ll be exempt from mutual obligations requirements.

 When your situation changes and you can’t get JobKeeper Payment income

-There are changes to JobKeeper Payment starting 28 September 2020.
-Your payments may stop if your employer is no longer eligible or you stop working for them.
+Your JobKeeper Payment may stop if your employer is no longer eligible or you stop working for them.
 Talk to your employer about how these changes will impact your job and your income.